arangodb/docs/3.11/programs-arangoimport-examples-csv.md

 { "first" : "Wayne", "last" : "Brewer", "active" : false }
 ```

-As can be seen, values left completely empty in the input file will be treated
+As you can see, values left completely empty in the input file are treated
 as absent.
 This is also true for unquoted `null` literals.

-The literals `true` and `false` will be treated as booleans if they are not
+The literals `true` and `false` are treated as booleans if they are not
 enclosed in quotes.

-Numeric values not enclosed in quotes will be treated as numbers.
+Numeric values not enclosed in quotes are treated as numbers.
-Note that leading zeros in numeric values will be removed.
+Note that leading zeros in numeric values are removed.
 To import numbers
 with leading zeros, please use strings (e.g. `"012"` instead of `012` or
 [override the datatype](#overriding-data-types-per-attribute)).

 You can set `--convert` to `false` if you want to treat all unquoted literals
 and numbers as strings instead. `--convert` is enabled by default.

-Other values not enclosed in quotes will be treated as strings.
+Other values not enclosed in quotes are treated as strings.
 Any values
-enclosed in quotes will be treated as strings, too.
+enclosed in quotes are treated as strings, too.

 String values containing the quote character or the separator must be enclosed
 with quote characters.
 Within a string, the quote character itself must be